Steel Solutions Center

 4.1.
 AISC Specification Requirements

 Yes.
-AISC's 13th Edition of the Steel Manual is written based upon the 2005 AISC Specification for Structural Steel Buildings and provides design aids and charts for commonly used structural shapes: those listed in ASTM A6/A6M as well as hollow structural Sections [HSS] (square, rectangular, and round).
+AISC's Steel Manual is written based upon the AISC Specification for Structural Steel Buildings and provides design aids and charts for commonly used structural shapes: those listed in ASTM A6/A6M as well as hollow structural Sections [HSS] (square, rectangular, and round).
 This coverage is not intended to exclude the use of other shapes that may be available.
-Other shapes and combinations thereof may be designed and used within the requirements of the 2005 AISC Specification.
+Other shapes and combinations thereof may be designed and used within the requirements of the AISC Specification.

-4.1.3.
-It is indicated in the 2005 AISC Specification Section B7 that the slenderness ratio of a tension member should preferably not exceed 300.
+4.1.2.
+It is indicated in the AISC Specification Section D1 that the slenderness ratio of a tension member should preferably not exceed 300.
 Why?
 Is this requirement strength related?

 Essentially, this rule also ensures that a non-pretensioned structural brace will be stiff enough that significant lateral deflection of the structure will not be required to activate the strength of the brace.
 As such, this requirement does not pertain to rod bracing, cable bracing and other light bracing systems that are fabricated and installed with draw to activate the brace.